Guide

 | Copilot | Bing index + Prometheus model | Yes (with Bing links) | Bing Webmaster Tools, IndexNow, social signals |

-Perplexity is the most transparent — it always shows sources, making it the easiest to optimize for and monitor.
+Perplexity is the most transparent: it always shows sources, making it the easiest to optimize for and monitor.
 ChatGPT has the largest user base but the least consistent citation behavior.
 Gemini is tightly integrated with Google's existing index, giving sites with strong Google SEO a head start.

 In traditional SEO, domain authority predicted rankings.
 In AI search, entity authority predicts recommendations.
 Entity authority is how clearly and consistently your brand is defined as an entity across the web.

 AI engines build internal knowledge graphs that connect entities (products, companies, people, concepts) through relationships.
-When a user asks “What's the best GEO tool?” the engine doesn't search for keywords — it looks up entities categorized as “GEO tools” and evaluates their authority.
+When a user asks “What's the best GEO tool?” the engine doesn't search for keywords.
+It looks up entities categorized as “GEO tools” and evaluates their authority.

 How to build entity authority